OSUrobotics/infrastructure-packages/README.md

 ```
 __Note:__ this needs to be done for every new session on the PC.
 If you don't want to do this evertime, then copy this command into the .bashrc file for your host machine located in the home directory.

-For basic run/testing, launch the example test file:
+For the door/drawer and basic run/testing, launch the example test file:
 ```console
 roslaunch infrastructure_flexbe_behaviors start_test.launch
 ```